 The graduate course catalog is located on the Registrar's website.
 We recommend that your course schedule be determined in consultation with your advisor, data science director, or a member of the data science executive committee.
 It is important to set yourself up for success by ensuring that you have a suitable background to succeed in this interdisciplinary program.
-There are various foundational courses that can help strengthen your background in statistics, business or computing.
-All students should take UN5550, Introduction to Data Science, in the first semester of their studies.
+There are various foundational courses that can help strengthen your background in statistics, business, or computing.
+All students should take UN5550, Introduction to Data Science, in the first semester of their studies (unless they have insufficient programming background and may want to consider SAT 4560 - email Dr. Brown if you have questions on which is the best option for you).